Momotombo

-Momotombo is a stratovolcano in Nicaragua, not far from the city of León.
-It stands on the shores of Lago de Managua.
-An eruption of the volcano in 1610 forced inhabitants of the Spanish city of León to relocate about 48 km west.
-The ruins of this city are preserved at León Viejo (Old León).
-It also erupted in 1886, 1905, and most recently November 30, 2015.
+Momotombo is a stratovolcano in Nicaragua, located near the city of León.
+It stands on the shores of Lake Managua.
+An eruption of the volcano in 1610 forced inhabitants of León, in the Spanish Empire, to relocate about 48 km west.
+The ruins of the city are preserved at León Viejo.
+It also erupted in 1886, 1905 and most recently on 30 November 2015 and 28 February 2016.